The Climax (1944 film): Production

 The film was originally conceived as a sequel to Phantom of the Opera (1943).
 The Climax was made using the sets of the Phantom of the Opera remake, which in turn used Universal's opera house set for the original Phantom of the Opera (1925).
 Choreography was by Lester Horton.
 The film was also nominated for an Academy Award in 1944 for Best Art Direction (John B. Goodman, Alexander Golitzen, Russell A. Gausman, Ira S. Webb).

 Reception

 The Climax was a box office disappointment.

-Home video release
+Home media

 This film, along with Night Key, Tower of London, The Strange Door and The Black Castle, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.

-In 2020, it was released in high definition as part of Scream Factory’s Universal Horror Collection, Vol. 4 blu ray set.
+In 2020, it was released in high definition as part of Scream Factory's Universal Horror Collection, Vol. 4 Blu-ray set.